severian5it/BoardgameNerd/README.md

 ## Existing Features

 ### Elements on every page
-- Navbar
+#### Navbar
-    - The navigation is fixed, and show a 20 faces dice on a site, that can be clicked to redirect the user to the main page.
+The navigation bar is fixed, and show a 20 faces dice on a site, that can be clicked to redirect the user to the main page.
+On Flask *Back-end* the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not:

     - For visitors to the site who are not logged in, list items links are available for them to use.
         1. About